A certified Carbon Neutral Hotel A step in the

 from this source are relatively modest.

-transportation emissions resulting from the vans and trucks that bring products to us on a daily basis.
+emissions resulting from the vans and trucks that bring products to us on a daily basis.
+Because we source

-What's next?
+What's next on the road to sustainability?
 Carbon Neutral is not Net Zero!

 Although we are now a certified Carbon Neutral business we need to work towards becoming a Carbon Net Zero